Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \subsubsection{Comparison of Hybrid Approaches}

-Figure~\ref{fig:hybrid} shows that HC2 is significantly more accurate than the other two classifiers on all four metrics shown in Table~\ref{tab:Hybrid}.
-The scatter plots in Figure~\ref{fig:hybrid_scatter} shows it is consistently better, with higher variance compared to TS-CHIEF.
+Figure~\ref{fig:hybrid} shows that HC2 is significantly more accurate than the other three classifiers in terms of accuracy.
+This is true of all five metrics shown in Table~\ref{tab:Hybrid}.
+The scatter plots in Figure~\ref{fig:hybrid_scatter} shows it is consistently better than HC1 and RIST.